APrioriInvestments/typed_python/docs/introduction.md

 print(m.f())
 ```

-`Class` objects support inheritance the same way python does.
+`Class` objects support inheritance the same way normal Python classes do.
 However, they
 also support function overloading for their methods.
 For instance, you can
 write